Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * What happens if i run `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin` - command with only path to existing file ?
   - Script will try detect current status and propose mount / umount action.
 Mounted containr will try umount, unmounted - mount with passphrase request.

+* Can i use raw devices or partitions like /dev/sdh or /dev/sdg2 instead of file ?
+  - Yes.
+But script allow this only for unmounted partitions; Work with mounted partitions can be so dangerous.
+At your own risk only; be careful.

 * What is method make_loops ?
   - This method for some old or livecd systems, where loopback devices not created at boot.
 Use mknod util.
 Can be useful , if you try mount too many containers.